zielonoludek/OldWorld/README.md

 Controls:
 - A and D - to move left and right
 - SPACE - jump or 2x SPACE to double jump
-- C - crouch
+- C @ CTRL - crouch
 - Q - flashlight
-- Left Shift - push objects
+- Left Shift & Left Mouse button- push objects